Jonalogy/angular2_tutorial/README.md

 ## 4. My First Component

 Technically it is your second since AppModule is the root component.
-Lets start.
+We are creating the head component and by convention it is called AppComponent.
+All other components will tie up in this component before combining as a module in AppModule.

 #### 4.1 app.component.ts
 Within the `app` folder, create an appComponent directory and perform `touch app.component.ts` within it. **_Reminder_**: We are working only with (`.ts`) here.